Everything you need to know before connecting your inbox.

 How does it decide which clients to monitor?

-When you first connect Gmail, Norian scans your last 30 days of email metadata and identifies active client domains by frequency.
+When you first connect your inbox, Norian scans your last 30 days of email metadata and identifies active client domains by frequency.
 Two-way domains (you email them, they email you) are monitored automatically.
 You can pause or remove any domain from Settings, and add new ones manually.

 How do I get access?

 Norian is invite-only during beta.
-Apply on the waitlist and we review every application personally.
+Apply on the waitlist and we read every application personally.
 When approved, you'll receive an invite link by email.
 The invite is valid for 14 days.

 During beta: €15/month after your free access period ends.
 There is no credit card required during your free period.
 When it ends, you'll be prompted to subscribe or your monitoring will pause (your items stay visible).